robotframework/robotframework/CONTRIBUTING.rst

 Make sure to run all of the tests before submitting a pull request to be sure that your changes do not break anything.
-If you can, test in multiple environments and interpreters (Windows, Linux, OS X, Python, Jython, IronPython, Python 3, etc).
+If you can, test in multiple environments and interpreters (Windows, Linux, OS X, different Python versions etc).
 Pull requests are also automatically tested on continuous integration.

 Executing changed code